soungl/myWebsite/content/home/about.md

 # Biography

 Daniel Lee is a professor of Economics and Data Analytics at Plymouth State University.
 His research interests include community economic development, macroeconomics, applied data analytics and tourism.
-He leads the data analytics curriculum at Plymouth State University, which currently includes sports data analytics, financial analytics, and legal risk analytics.
+He leads the development of the data analytics curriculum at Plymouth State University, which currently includes sports data analytics, financial analytics, and legal risk analytics.